sidhu177/UsefulSQL/Main/Views.md

 Views are very useful in isolating selected columns into a table type object.
-The difference between a view and table is that tables are physically stored on a Database, Views are created when they are invoked in a SELECT query.
+The difference between a view and table is that tables are physically stored on a Database, Views get built when they are invoked by a SELECT query.

 ```
 CREATE View public.Marketing_view AS